xc-jp/lint.nix/README.md

 }
 ```

-With this setup
+With this setup,
-  - running `nix build .#lints.all-checks` will only build successfully if our linters report no errors, and our formatters produce no changes.
+  - running `nix build .#lints.all-checks` will only build successfully if no linter reports any errors, and no formatter produces any changes.
-  - running `nix run .#lints.format-all` will format our entire repo using the configured formatters.
+  - running `nix run .#lints.format-all` will format all files in the current directory using the configured formatters.

+There are also more granular versions of the above commands, as described in the usage section below.

 ## Usage